-Stock futures fall as oil turns positive following historic plunge
+Stock futures fall as oil comes off lows following historic plunge

 On Monday, U.S. oil futures plunged below zero for the first time ever